Eredivisie Predictions & Betting 23/24: Round 20 - Football Oranje

 Vitesse Arnhem v Go Ahead Eagles

 Vitesse keep sinking to new lows.
 Go Ahead don’t have too many goals in them away from Deventer, so I see this one being low on goals and chances.
+Vitesse’s deadline-day signings look promising but they won’t have an impact yet.

 0-1